 Gonorrhea has progressively developed resistance to each of the antibiotics historically used for treatment.
 Although the CDC has updated treatment recommendations to counter this trend, this emerging threat highlights the need for continued surveillance of gonorrhea antimicrobial susceptibility and testing post-treatment to ensure antibiotic effectiveness.

-What are the signs and symptoms in men and women?
+What are the signs and symptoms of chlamydia and gonorrhea in men and women?

 - Abnormal discharge